tomblachut/svelte-intellij/README.md

 IntelliJ Ultimate will download in a bit and you'll be prompted with license dialog - choose evaluation mode.
 After 30 days delete `build/idea-sandbox` and start again.

-Ready to share `.zip` archive can be found in `build/distributions`.
+Ready to share `.zip` archive can be found in `build/distributions` after running `./gradlew :buildPlugin`.

 <h2>Running tests</h2>